konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 Spans.
 We will use it to process training and testing Documents, as well as any Document that will undergo splitting.
-This is done to ensure that texts in all of the Documents are split using the same logic (particularly tokenization by separating on `\n` whitespaces by ConnectedTextTokenizer, which is used in the example in the end of the page) and it will be possible to find common Spans.
+This is done to ensure that texts in all of the Documents are split using the same logic (particularly tokenization by separating on `\n` whitespaces by ConnectedTextTokenizer, which is used in the example in the end of the page) and it will be possible to find common Spans. `path` is a full path of the model-to-be-saved.

 An example of how ConnectedTextTokenizer works:
 ```python